hwmrocker/smtplibaio/README.rst

     from email.message import EmailMessage
     from email.headerregistry import Address

+    from smtplibaio import SMTP_SSL

     async def send_email():
         """
         """
+        # SMTP server:
+        smtp_server = "smtp.example.org"
+        port = 587

         # Credentials used to authenticate:
         username = "alice"
         passwd = "5ecreT!"

-        # Use of Address class is not mandatory:
+        # Use of Address object is not mandatory:
         from_addr = str(Address("Alice", "alice", "example.org"))
         to_addr = str(Address("Bob", "bob", "example.net"))
         bcc_addr = str(Address("John", "john", "example.net"))

+        # E-mail subject and content:
         subject = "Testing smtplibaio"
         content = "Look, all emails sent from this method are BCCed to John !"